mohamuhsin/custom-hooks/README.md

 # Rules of Hooks:

-1.Only call hooks inside of a component function.
+1. Only call hooks inside of a component function.

 2. Hooks must not be nested inside if statements, nested functions and loops